Volume 6, Issue 4 (Vol 6, No 4 (22)- In Press 2026) 2026, 6(4): 644-657 | Back to browse issues page

 1- Department of Physical Education, Payame Noor University, Tehran, Iran.

-Background and Objective: Childhood obesity remains a major public health concern, as this epidemic contributes not only to numerous chronic diseases but also profoundly impacts various other aspects of a child's life.
-Consequently, the present study aimed to investigate the effect of rebounder Exercises on the agility and body composition of obese students aged 10–12 years in Karaj.
+Background and Aim Childhood obesity represents a major public health concern, as this epidemic not only leads to numerous chronic diseases but also adversely impacts various other dimensions of an individual’s life.
+Consequently, the present study aimed to investigate the effects of rebounder training on agility and body composition in obese children aged 10–12 years.

-Findings: The results indicated a significant difference in both agility and body composition between the experimental and control groups.
-Within the experimental group, agility and body composition significantly improved from pretest to posttest following the rebounder training intervention.
+Results The results indicated a significant difference in agility and body composition between the experimental and control groups.
+In the experimental group, both agility and body composition improved significantly from pretest to posttest following the rebounder training intervention.

-Conclusion: This research demonstrated that rebounder exercises are an effective and efficient strategy for combating obesity and improving physical fitness in students.
-These findings strongly recommend the application of rebounder exercises as a safe, engaging, and effective sports intervention in school health and physical education programs to enhance motor health and weight management in the population of obese children.
+Conclusion Based on the findings, rebounder training serves as an effective and efficient strategy for combating obesity and enhancing physical fitness in students.
+These results strongly support the implementation of rebounder exercises as a safe, engaging, and effective physical intervention within school health and physical education programs to promote motor health and weight management among the obese pediatric population.

 Type of Study: Research | Subject: Special